Agency|Insights

 • Readiness costs decline 40-60% after the first year because foundational work (policy development, control implementation, GRC platform configuration) does not repeat, and ongoing readiness focuses on maintenance rather than net-new implementation

-• For companies without internal compliance expertise, we advise budgeting an additional $50,000-$150,000 for consulting or vCISO services to fill the knowledge gap — in our experience, this is the most underestimated category in readiness budgeting
+• For companies without internal compliance expertise, we advise budgeting for significant additional consulting or vCISO services to fill the knowledge gap — in our experience, this is the most underestimated category in readiness budgeting

 Frequently Asked Questions